biobench-sets/thermoprot-ddg.github.io/README.md

         Training: train-s2648-test-p53.tsv        (2643) -> Test: p53.tsv

+- The directory KORPM contains 10 files for 10-folds cross-validation tests.
+  Furtermore it contains 2 training and 2 testing files.
+The testing files are Ssym and S461.
+  The tests on this dataset can be performed as follow:

+       Training: not SET_i korpm-10fold-split-j.tsv -> Test: SET_i korpm-10fold-split-j.tsv
+       Training: not Ssym  train-korpm-nossym.tsv  (1,807) -> Test: ssym-korpm.tsv
+       Training: not S461  train-korpm-nos461.tsv  (2,224) -> Test: s461-korpm.tsv

-- This directory contains files for testing predictions on multiple site mutations starting from a training on a set single point mutations.
+- The PTmul directory contains files for testing predictions on multiple site mutations starting from a training on a set single point mutations.
   The directory PTMUL contains a 5-fold split of the PTMUL dataset.
 Given the numeber of mutations mutations form the same cluster the set has been diveded in 5 subsets.